-Everyone knows and loves Chip and Joanna Gaines and I'm still in mourning that Fixer Upper ended after five incredible seasons.
-Though there has been speculation over what actually happens behind the scenes, there's no denying that the Gaines family helps people all over the greater Waco, Texas are find their dream home within their tight budget.
+Everyone knows and loves Chip and Joanna Gaines, and I'm still in mourning that Fixer Upper ended after five incredible seasons.
+Though there has been speculation over what actually happens behind the scenes, there's no denying that the Gaines family helps people all over the greater Waco, Texas area find their dream home within their tight budget.
 Watching Chip get giddy over demo day every episode doesn't get old either.

 1. House Hunters Renovation

 Another extension of House Hunters, Renovation really brings it home because it's one of the most realistic shows on the air.
 Not only do you get to follow a couple as they explore different houses on the market with their realtor, but you get to watch through the renovation period to see how the house looks like in the end.
-There's no staging (although it's definitely nice and clean for the cameras) and we get to see the happy couple living in their updated space.
+There's no staging (although it's definitely nice and clean for the cameras), and we get to see the happy couple living in their updated space.